coltonromannose/Cluster_Analysis/README.md

  -YearsAtCompany: The total number of years the employee has been with the company

 Part 1 consisted of conducting a k-means cluster analysis using the four variables above.
+I used an elbow plot to determine which cluster was ideal for my purposes.
  -This analysis enabled us to ascertain demographic information about each cluster as well as sizes.

  -Cluster 1 = 247 has the second highest income, the oldest age, average salary hike, and the least years at the company.